-Parliamentary Assembly of Turkic-Speaking Countries (TurkPA)
+Parliamentary Assembly of Turkic States (TURKPA)

 The TURKPA Chairmanship annually hands over from one country to another by means of rotation in the English alphabetical order.

 The TURKPA Secretariat is the authority located in the capital of the Republic of Azerbaijan Baku city and has the status of international organization.

 • Assistance in development of political dialoque between the countries by means of parliamentary diplomacy as the qualitatively new stage of inter-parliamentary cooperation;

 • Harmonization of the legislations and strengthening mutual activities with regard to other issues relating to the parliamentary cooperation on the basis of historical, cultural, and language unity;

 • Assistance in development of solidity of mutually advantageous and equal cooperation between the turkic speaking nations and countries of other regions;